Fitment Instructions Guide

 FITTING INSTRUCTIONS

-You have purchased a black passivated rotor that eliminates the need to wash down any heavy duty packing I storage oil, used in the past.
+You have purchased a black passivated rotor that eliminates the need to wash down any heavy-duty packing storage oil, used in the past.

 1. Make sure that the surfaces of the coupling, either wheel hub or axle shaft, are clean without burrs and bruises.

-2. Check the run out of the mounted Disc Rotor, which should not exceed 0.1Omm
+2. Check the run-out of the mounted Disc Rotor, which should not exceed 0.10mm.

 IMPORTANT